 Durability

-The rods show consistent performance when stored dry; the clean surface and straightness help maintain reliability over multiple uses.
+The rods show consistent performance when stored dry.
+The clean surface and straightness help maintain reliability over multiple uses.

 Key Benefits